Mentorship Program to Lesotho

 The cost for the Mentorship program includes accommodation and local transportation for the length of the program as well as a complete itinerary comprising of a combination of photography workshops, individual 1-on-1 portfolio feedback sessions with your mentor, activities carried out in conjunction with the partner NGOs as well as the support and guidance of an experienced photography mentor who will be on hand for the full length of the program.
 As part of the program, a 2 day skiing excursion is also included in the costs which comprises of entry fees, accommodation and equipment hire.

-The cost of the Mentorship program do not include costs for airfare, visas (if required), transport between the airport and hotel, travel and health insurance, personal expenses and spending money, tips for the mentor or guides, and/or any other non-itinerary related items.
+The cost of the Mentorship program does not include costs for airfare, visas (if required), transport between the airport and hotel, travel and health insurance, personal expenses and spending money, tips for the mentor or guides, and/or any other non-itinerary related items.

 At the completion of the Mentorship program, participants should have sufficient material to begin putting together a portfolio of NGO-related photography.
 In addition, participants may be invited to feature their work in the pages of our affiliated humanitarian publication The Travellist magazine.